 Symptoms of appendicitis during pregnancy are similar to those who are not pregnant; however, the location of the abdominal tenderness may be different depending on the size of the uterus and can be much higher than otherwise expected.
 An enlarged uterus may shift the appendix from the right lower quadrant to the right upper quadrant, which also causes confusion for HCPs.

+Treatment: Appendicitis is a medical emergency and the appendix must be removed surgically.
 The risk of surgery is considered insignificant compared with the risk of waiting and allowing rupture to occur.
 Laparoscopic appendectomy is safe and effective during pregnancy and usually poses no additional risks to a pregnant woman than a non-pregnant woman.

 This section overlaps with Gallbladder, Liver, and Pancreas Body Changes during pregnancy.